chihyang/eopl3/ch06/README.md

 I asked a
 [question](https://stackoverflow.com/questions/57441866/hints-about-exercise-6-31-of-eopl3)
 on stackoverflow.
 But there are other problems not solved.
-Summer ends, fall is approaching.
+Summer ends.
+Fall is approaching.
 Months later I'll revisit this exercise and the following two.

-Exercise 6.34
+# Exercise 6.34

 > When we convert a program to CPS, we do more than produce a programin which
 > the control contexts become explicit.
 We also choose the exact order in which